AgenticData: An Agentic Data Analytics System for Heterogeneous Data: System Overview

 \subsection{Problem Formulation}

-In this paper, we present \our, a data agent system designed for analyzing multi-source heterogeneous data.
-Users employ NL to specify their requirements for extracting insights from underlying datasets, and \our delivers high-quality results that accurately capture the intended data insights.
-The system should demonstrate three key characteristics: (1) High Accuracy: The results must be highly accurate with minimal hallucination, (2) Low Cost: The expenses of using LLMs should be minimized, and (3) Low Latency: The overall response time should be low.

-To fulfill these requirements, \our supports a comprehensive set of relational operators (e.g., Scan, Filter, Project, Join, Aggregate, Union, Merge, Sort, Limit, etc.) as well as semantic operators (e.g., Extract, Sentiment Analysis, Semantic Filter, Semantic Group, Semantic Join, etc.).
-The semantic operators are specifically designed for analyzing unstructured data or textual columns \cite{unify, palimpzestCIDR}.
-Additionally, \our can leverage LLMs to generate code for supporting non-predefined operators. \our is designed to translate an NL query into a tree-structured semantic plan that incorporates various operators, optimizing and executing the semantic plan to minimize costs without compromising accuracy.
+Given a large collection of unstructured and structured data, we tackle the challenge of autonomously analyzing this heterogeneous data.
+Users employ natural language (NL) queries to specify their requirements for extracting insights from the underlying datasets, and the system autonomously delivers high-quality results that accurately capture the intended insights.
+To support data analytic queries, we design a comprehensive set of relational operators (Selection, Projection, Join, Group, Sort, Agg, Union, Intersect, Diff) as well as semantic operators (Semantic Scan, Semantic Extract, Semantic Filter, Semantic Group, Semantic Join, Semantic Classify).
+These semantic operators are specifically crafted for analyzing unstructured data or textual columns~\cite{unify, palimpzestCIDR}.
+Additionally, we leverage LLMs to generate codes for supporting non-predefined operators.
+When given an NL query, we translate it into a tree-structured semantic plan composed of these operators.
+We then optimize and execute the semantic plan to minimize costs without compromising accuracy.